-The Galaxy S10 represents one of the biggest overhauls ever to happen to Samsung’s premium smartphones.
+Released this past spring, the Galaxy S10 represents one of the biggest overhauls ever to happen to Samsung’s premium smartphones.
 There are not one, not two but a whopping four models, ranging from 5.8 to 6.7 inches, and as many as five cameras across the front and back in certain variants.

-Here's a closer look at some of the most prominent features in the Galaxy S10 versus last year's Galaxy S9 and S9 Plus, with an eye toward what's changed with the year's phones.
+Here's a closer look at some of the most prominent features in the Galaxy S10 versus 2018's Galaxy S9 and S9 Plus, with an eye toward what's changed with the year's phones.
 Also check out our Galaxy S10 vs S10 Plus vs S10e vs S10 5G face-off to see which new Galaxy is right for you.

 Another noteworthy change with the Galaxy S10 is the placement of the fingerprint sensor.
 Recent models have placed the sensor on the back of the phone to make more space for the phone's Infinity Display.
 But with the S10, the fingerprint reader moves back to the front of the phone in the form of an ultrasonic fingerprint sensor underneath the display.